developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------

 ### Applications
 Specifies the applications and/or browser links to be displayed to users while EHS is in User Mode.
-An optional activity parameter permits an app function to be invoked when the app starts up.
+An optional activity parameter permits an app function to be invoked when the app starts up or a link to be opened in a specific app. <b>Note</b>: Package names may vary from one Android version to another.

-<b>Possible values</b>
+<b>Possible values (apps)</b>

 * Label: string
 * Package: app package name
 * Activity: app function package name (optional)

-#### Example app
+#### Example (app)

     <applications>
         ...